 Brunching is one of our favourite things to do in the whole world.
 I love finding new brunch places and the variety of different dishes and drinks that you can enjoy in the morning if you’re either preparing for a boozy day, recovering from a hangover or just having a well-needed catch up with friends.

-The Breakfast Club which is just off the very popular Northcote Road near Clapham Junction.
+So far we’ve tried three places in the area and I absolutely loved both of them.
+The first was The Breakfast Club which is just off the very popular Northcote Road near Clapham Junction.
 Breakfast Club is a chain of restaurants which serve breakfast food ALL DAY LONG! so even if you’re not in the Clapham area there may be one near you (there’s also one in Brighton too).
 I opted for the HUEVOS AL BENNY – Poached eggs, peppers, avocado, chillies & hollandaise on an English muffn with a choice of fried chicken or chorizo.
 Whilst my housemate went for the AVOCADO, EGG & CHEESE BREAKFAST SANDWICH with onions, sun-blushed tomato & sriracha mayo.
 Both of these were amazing but there’s just so much on the menu that I want to try that we’re going to have to return very soon.

 Balans Soho Society is always very high up on my list for brunch spots.
 We had one of these near my last flat in Westfield and i’ve been hooked on their HIGH SOCIETY BRUNCH – (poached eggs, lobster, avocado, bacon, English muffin, hollandaise) ever since i first tried it, but this time i switched things up and went for one of the most glorious tasting pancakes I’ve ever had.
 This one’s a definite recommendation from me, it’s also near Clapham Common station and so is a very handy location.